Dolichovespula maculata: Ergonomic and reproductive stage

 During the ergonomic stage, the colony's activities are concerned with cell building and worker production.
 The queen devotes herself entirely to laying eggs, while the workers take over all other necessary housekeeping tasks.
-At some point, sometime before the midpoint of colony life, the colony begins to invest energy in producing reproductives, as well.
-This marks the transition into the reproductive stage.
-An extensive time occurs where both workers and reproductives are raised.
-Production of both castes limits the size of the workforce.
-However, an early switching time is highly adaptive for social wasp colonies in limiting the risk of total loss.
+Sometime before the midpoint of colony life, the colony begins to invest energy in producing reproductives, marking the transition into the reproductive stage, during which both workers and reproductives are raised.
+Production of both castes limits the size of the workforce, but an early switching time is highly adaptive for social-wasp colonies in limiting the risk of total loss.

 In a sampling of 50 colonies taken in Maryland in 1977, workers were produced from mid-April to early October, and reproductives were produced from mid-July through the end of November.
-Onset of male output usually precedes that of queen output in social wasps, but D. maculata is an exception to this trend.
+Onset of male output usually precedes that of queen output in social wasps, but D. maculata is an exception.

 Energy investment by workers required to produce reproductives is considerable.
 Newly emerged males and queens are no more functional than pupae; both depend heavily on solid prey brought in by workers, thus competing with larvae for food resources.
 As a result, worker quantity must remain high to maintain reproductive output.
-Workers must maintain food stores and defend the nest, and colonies whose work force diminishes too early in the colony's life cycle can suffer a greater overall total loss in reproductives.
+Workers must maintain food stores and defend the nest, and colonies whose work force diminishes too early in the colony's life cycle can suffer a greater overall loss in reproductives.

 Social organization

 Caste structure and distribution

 A colony is divided into haploid males, female workers, and the queen.
 All females are born with reproductive capacities.
-Dolichovespula is unique from its sister group Vespula in that some of the workers create haploid offspring that develop into males.
+Dolichovespula differs from its sister group Vespula in that some of the workers create haploid offspring that develop into males.
 Caste systems are determined by larval feeding regimens.
-G. T. Felippotti et al examined caste distribution amongst females in five small-cell colonies and six large-cell colonies.
+G. T. Felippotti et al examined caste distribution among females in five small-cell colonies and six large-cell colonies.
 Small-cell colonies had one queen and 17–21 female workers.
 Large-cell colonies had two to six queens and 10–52 workers.
 Morphological comparisons revealed that queens are always larger than workers in the same colonies.

 Cuticular hydrocarbons

-Cuticular hydrocarbons serve as a barrier to moisture diffusion, thus prevent dehydration in wasps.
-Cuticular hydrocarbon profiles vary over species and nests, and so they are a proposed mechanism for nest-mate recognition.
+Cuticular hydrocarbons serve as a barrier to moisture diffusion, so prevent dehydration in wasps.
+Cuticular hydrocarbon profiles vary over species and nests, and they are a proposed mechanism for nest-mate recognition.
 Worker and queen cuticular lipids have similar components, but their distributions differ dramatically, implying that cuticular hydrocarbons also play a role in caste differentiation.